Marie Antoinette Diamond Earrings: Before the Yusupovas

-The claimed origin of the earrings—that they once belonged to Marie Antoinette—have been investigated by scholars of the Smithsonian Institution several times in the decades after their acquisition, with inconclusive results.
+The claimed origin of the earrings—that they once belonged to Marie Antoinette—has been investigated by scholars of the Smithsonian Institution several times in the decades after their acquisition, with inconclusive results.
 Liana Paredes, a biographer of Marjorie Merriweather Post, cites Germain Bapst's Histoire des Joyaux de la Couronne de France, who in turn quotes Madame Campan, Marie Antoinette's lady's maid:

 "Mr. Boehmer, court jeweler, had assembled six large diamonds on order of Louis XV for [Madame] Du Barry but were not given before the king's death.
 So, Mr. Boehmer set two as earrings and offered them to the new queen.
 Marie Antoinette could not afford the four hundred thousand livres and turned them down.
 The king increased her allowance and she obtained them."

 Paredes points out, however, that the term used by Bapst to describe the earrings in this passage describes a style of earring that matches poorly with the Marie Antoinette Earrings.

 The Smithsonian's chairman, Jeffrey Edward Post, put forward an alternative theory for the earrings, quoting from the 1889 memoirs of Amélie Carette, a close courtier of Empress Eugenie:

 "The personal jewels of the Empress consisted of a casket of the greatest value.
 Among others, there were some magnificent earrings, shaped like large pears, in diamonds, which originally belonged to the Queen Marie Antoinette, the Empress obtaining possession of them on her marriage, together with a necklace of most valuable pearls..."
 Several images of Eugenie wearing these earrings exist, including a set of engravings produced for an 1853 wedding issue of The Illustrated London News.
 The memoirs note that Eugenie took her personal jewelry to England after the Franco-Prussian War, selling most of it between 1870 and 1872.
 Post posits that these may be the earrings purchased and worn by the Yusupovas.